![]() Home

 This class empowers students to apply Shaolin wisdom to Stretch Therapy for healing the body, relieving muscle strain and joint pain, improving posture, and increasing flexibility and range of motion.
 It includes Shaolin stretching as the foundation for healing along with qigong, massage, and acupressure techniques.

-It can be taken to supplement any Shaolin class, such as kung fu, tai chi, and qigong.
+It can be taken to supplement any Shaolin class, such as kung fu, tai chi, and other qigong classes.

 This class is especially great for those who spend a lot of time sitting and need some easy movements to improve the hip and knees.